Legal Studies B.A.

-Earn a bachelor’s degree from a program approved by the American Bar Association, which is widely recognized by U.S. lawyers as the standard for legal education.
-With a degree from an ABA-approved program, you qualify to sit for several national certification or registration exams.
-ABA approval also means UAA’s B.A. in legal studies is closely monitored for faculty qualifications, student placement, library resources and program assessment.
+Earn a bachelor's degree from a program approved by the American Bar Association, which is widely recognized by U.S. lawyers as the standard for undergraduate legal education and for paralegal education.
+With a degree from an ABA-approved program, you qualify to sit for several national certification or registration exams for paralegal and legal assistants.
+ABA approval also means UAA's B.A. in legal studies is closely monitored for faculty qualifications, student placement, library resources and program assessment.
 The undergraduate program curriculum is kept up to date, responding to the needs of the legal community.

 Online classes and distance learning in legal studies